-H.1.4 Phase IV - System Wide Testing and Activation
+1.4 Phase IV - System Wide Testing and Activation

-This phase provides for establishing links between MCCs as well as between MCCs and SPOCs (or RCCs) as appropriate.
+This phase provides for establishing links between MCCs as well as between MCCs and - other destinations, as appropriate.
 The intent is to test and activate all links outside the standard nodal configuration, most importantly the connections between additional MCC pairings to support the transmission of Cospas-Sarsat narrative traffic.
 Communication agreements between neighbouring MCCs shall be addressed during this phase.